San Francisco is one of my favorite cities in the world, and I’m going to give you the inside scoop through this tailored San Francisco itinerary.

 Day 1 in San Francisco, Nighttime

 If you want to go out, the Marina and Polk Street are good places to start for a good old fashion bar crawl.
+These are also some of the safest places in San Francisco for nightlife.
 I love to take my friends to Cozy Bar with no preface or warning as to what the theme is…

 Let’s just say it’s not necessarily a cozy, but a rather weird and vibey bar.
 Go yourself and find out, but don’t say I didn’t warn you.